So why call this “What’s in the Fridge?” We aren’t going around and taking pictures of stranger’s refrigerators are we? Well, no.

 It won’t be easy, but it will be worth it.

-Check out our very first weirdo here → WITF? ~ Our very first weirdo, a chirimoya It was great!
+Check out our very first weirdo here → WITF? ~ Our very first weirdo Spoiler alert ~ It was awesome!!